Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 Note the `spec.namespaceSelector` and `spec.selector` to ensure the ServiceMonitor selects the Kubernetes objects containing the custom metrics URL path such as Deployments, Pods, or StatefulSets.

-The `spec.endpoints` section must reference a port's name inside of a service object which exposes the service objects such as NodePort or ClusterIP.
+The `spec.endpoints` section must reference a port's name inside of a Service which exposes its underlying objects such as NodePort or ClusterIP.

 The `metadata.labels` section must match what is configured for the CRD.
 Check the existing CRD by running `kubectl get servicemonitors <helm release>-kube-prometheus-prometheus -n monitoring -o yaml | grep -i matchLabels -A`